wpilibsuite/allwpilib/telemetry/doc/cpp.md

 ## Typical C++ Usage Guidance

-- Use `wpi::Telemetry::Log()` for isolated values.
+- Use `wpi::telemetry::Telemetry::Log()` for isolated values.

-- Hold a `wpi::TelemetryTable&` in subsystem code when publishing related values every loop.
+- Hold a `wpi::telemetry::TelemetryTable&` in subsystem code when publishing related values every loop.

-- Prefer `LogTo()`/`GetTelemetryTypeName()` or `wpi::TelemetryLoggable` for multi-field custom objects.
+- Prefer `LogTo()`/`GetTelemetryTypeName()` or `wpi::telemetry::TelemetryLoggable` for multi-field custom objects.

 - Prefer struct/protobuf support for values that already have WPILib serialization support.

 - Use `std::span` or initializer lists for arrays.

-- Reach for `wpi::TelemetryRegistry` and `wpi::TelemetryEntry` only when implementing advanced integration points such as custom backends or test harnesses.
+- Reach for `wpi::telemetry::TelemetryRegistry` and `wpi::telemetry::TelemetryEntry` only when implementing advanced integration points such as custom backends or test harnesses.